 Nellie Mae Bonner was called to rest on November 23, 2019.
 She was preceded in death by her parents, James and Willie Mae Harroway; daughters, Capril and Deborah; grandson, Justin; sister, Emma Tell; brothers, Maurice and James Harroway; brothers-in-law, Kenneth and Jerry Bonner.

 Survived by her Husband, Fred E Bonner, Sons; Derek Bonner (Lonnice) and Marc Bonner (Carla) Daughters; Hermeione Bonner and Carol Frazier, Son-in-Law Barry Thomas, Brother-in-Law, Lionel Bonner (Peggy) Sister-in-law, Ella Mae Harroway, Grandson Ryan Nunley (Diane).
 Grands and Great Grands and many loving relatives and friends.

 We are blessed to have known and been in the presence of this remarkable woman of God

-To send flowers to Nellie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nellie M. Bonner, please visit our floral store.